-SEMANTIC CONNECTIVES are principally found in the DEICTICS of the \dagger ---- FAMILY of NN.
+SEMANTIC CONNECTIVES are principally found in the DEICTICS of the †--- H--- FAMILY of NN.
 The purpose of a DEICTIC is to "point" to something else:

-- in space: LOCATIVE DEICTICS

-- among the participants in a narrative or DISCOURSE: PERSONAL PRONOUNS

-- in a subordinate clause: RELATIVE PRONOUNS

-- among IDEAS mentioned: ARTICLES
+- in space: LOCATIVE DEICTICS (§7.6) - among the participants in a narrative or DISCOURSE: PERSONAL PRONOUNS (§7.3) - in a subordinate clause: RELATIVE PRONOUNS (§7.4) - among IDEAS mentioned: ARTICLES (§7.5)

-DEICTICS are discussed in their own chapter, so here we'll focus on the connective functions of the two classes that connect elements of a discourse; the RELATIVE PRONOUNS and the ARTICLES.
+DEICTICS are discussed in Chapter 7, so here we'll focus on the connective functions of the two classes that connect elements of a discourse: the RELATIVE PRONOUNS and the ARTICLES.